 - a.
 For nonpayment of the required premiums by the Portability plan subscriber; - b.
-For fraud or misrepresentation by the Portability plan subscriber; - c.
-When ODS elects to discontinue offering all of its group health benefit plans in accordance with ORS 743.737 and 743.754; or - d.
-When the director orders ODS to discontinue coverage in accordance with procedures specified or approved by the director upon finding that the continuation of the coverage would: - i.
-Not be in the best interests of the members; or - ii.
-Impair ODS' ability to meet its contractual obligations.
+For fraud or misrepresentation by the Portability plan subscriber or his or her representatives; - c.
+If ODS elects to discontinue offering all of its group health benefit plans in accordance with ORS 743.737 and 743.754; or - d.
+If the Oregon Insurance Division orders ODS to discontinue coverage.

-16.4 ENROLLMENT AND EFFECTIVE DATE OF COVERAGE
+15.3 ENROLLMENT AND EFFECTIVE DATE OF COVERAGE

-An explanation of Portability coverage will be provided directly to a member losing group coverage, for any reason other than group replacement of coverage, within 10 days following the date of any administrative action taken by ODS to initiate or document the loss of coverage.
+A member losing group coverage for any reason other than group replacement of coverage will receive an explanation of Portability coverage within 10 days after ODS takes action to initiate or document the loss of coverage.